msghaleb/AzureMonitorHackathon/challenges/challenge1.md

-## Challenge 1:  Service Health & Activity Logs
+## Challenge 1: Activity Log & Service Health

 **Activity Logs** are everything happening to your resources on the API level.
 The Activity log is a platform log in Azure that provides insights into subscription-level events.
 This includes information such as when a resource is modified or when a virtual machine is started.